 Written on the train in Croatia; it reflected the feeling of emptiness created by the wastelands of the ex-Jugoslavia

-From a distant hill, turtles swim
+I watch from a distant hill,

-Landing on the bleeding beach
+Landing on the burning beach

 Life still beats its wounded heart